hanjuezhu/hanjuezhu.github.io/_pages/about.md

 A major theme of my research is cosmic reionization and I study the Epoch of Reionization using numerical simulations.
 My PhD advisor is Prof. [Nick Gnedin](https://astro.uchicago.edu/~gnedin/) (who, according to himself, is also a movie director).

 When I’m not doing research in my office, you can find me in classrooms or outdoors.
 There is also a non-negligible probability that you see me up in Madison, WI, studying cosmic rays with Prof. Ellen Zweibel.

+** For UChicago undergrads: ** I'm happy to discuss research opportunities.
+Feel free to send me an email with your research interests.
+If you are interested in (developing) numerical simulations, learning C++ and taking classes for CS majors are useful.I also strongly advocate for establishing a solid foundation in physics.